The medieval French town of Gordes at sunset. Photo by Robson Abbott from Getty Images via Canva

 6. Saint-Veran (Hautes-Alpes) – One of the Highest Villages in Europe

 Saint-Veran is one of the three highest villages in Europe.!
 It is located in the French Alps, over 2,000 meters (6,561 feet) above sea level.
 It has only 200 inhabitants.
-The incredible beauties of Queyras National Park are the main reason tourists adore visiting this small village.
+The incredible beauty of Queyras National Park is the main reason tourists adore visiting this small village.

 In winter, you can ski in Saint-Veran, while popular hiking trails are available in the summer.
 The traditional old house and the Soum museum are the main attractions in the village.